-The aim of this course is to provide a critical understanding of the important properties of explosive materials and their methods of synthesis and manufacture.
+The aim of this course is to provide a critical understanding of the properties of explosive materials and their methods of synthesis and manufacture.

 At a glance